gerardroche/gerardroche.github.io/_posts/2023-05-15-neovintageous-toggle-sidebar.md

 ## Why a mapping AND key binding?

-The reason you need create both a mapping *and* a key binding is because the key binding is for when the side bar has focus.
-This is a special context that you don't need to worry about it for regular mappings.
+The reason you need both a mapping *and* a key binding is because the key binding is for when the *side bar* has focus.
+This is a special context that you don't need to worry about for regular mappings.

 ## Wrapping it up